monkeyscage/SuperOwned/eip-money-talks.md

 The first is the well known ERC20, important because not only it recognizes a **token as an asset** you can own and transfer, but also because it admits [ approve(address _spender, uint256 _value) ] the existence of an external ecosystem of tools meant to manipulate or be manipulated by those tokens.

 The second standard is the one introduced by this ERC: MoneyTalks.
-According to this standard, any smartcontract with "value" is built in a way to admit ownership, ownership transfer, and the existence of an external ecosystem of Standard Modules meant to MANUIPULATE THE OWNERSHIP of that valuable contract.
+According to this standard, any smartcontract with "value" is built in a way to admit ownership, ownership transfer, and the existence of an external ecosystem of Standard Modules meant to MANIPULATE THE OWNERSHIP of that valuable contract.
 Thanks to this standard approach, any contract with value can be treated like a **Standard Smart Asset**.
-This standard completes the economy of Ethereum and the vision of a world orbiting around contracts (as assets), as an added value to a previous world only based on ERC20 assets.
+This standard completes the economy of Ethereum and the vision of a world orbiting around contracts (in the form of assets), as an complementary logic to a previous world only based on ERC20 Assets.

 ## Abstract
 Smart Contracts can have a value (example: a slot-machine with many players), therefore they need to be defined in a standard way, so that any external Standard Module can manipulate them in term of ownership, making possible to build a whole economy based on Smart Assets.
 Smart Assets will be easily Rentable/Lendable/Autctionable by means of third party modules.